Startin158/Civilian-Units-Expansion/README.md

 # Civilian mod
-A mod that adds a lot of things related to civilians.
-Discover the new developments, the new civilian units (the territory thieves, the terraformers, the war civilians...) and in the ruins (at the barbarian camp), found a trace of a very old technology.
-(The mode also adds a unique nation)
+a mod that adds some civilian units (like the territory thief, warrior workers, entrepreneurs, tourists (who use bonus resources)), and a civilization composed only of civilian units.